dechamps/FlexASIO/CONFIGURATION.md

 wasapiExclusiveMode = true
 ```

-Experimentally, the following set of options have been shown to be a good
+Experimentally, the following set of options has been shown to be a good
 starting point for low latency operation:

 ```toml